ngi-nix/liberaforms/docs/INSTALL.md

 ## SMTP config

 Optionally you can configure SMTP now.
-This configuration can also be set later via the web UI.
+Note that this configuration can also be set later via the web UI.

 ```
 -host: Your SMTP server's name (required)